 This slow cooker lamb in red wine sauce recipe is so easy.
 Bite-size pieces of diced lamb are slow cooked, and braised in a thick rich, red wine sauce until tender.
-Served with either pasta or mashed potatoes and crusty fresh bread, this is perfect for an easy family dinner or a causal meal with friends.

 How to Make Lamb In Red Wine Sauce